-3. Discovery Cutoff: March 15, 2013
+6. Discovery Cutoff: August 23, 2013

-If any defendant files a motion to dismiss for failure to exhaust administrative remedies, then all discovery (except that directly related to the motion) shall be stayed pending resolution of that motion.
 "Discovery" is the word used in federal courts to describe how plaintiffs and defendants can learn information and get documents that are useful to deciding this lawsuit.
-Rules 26 through 37 and 45 of the Federal Rules of Civil Procedure explain how you may get information and documents from the defendants and how the defendants may get information and documents from you.
+Rules 26 through 37 and 45 of the Federal Rules of Civil Procedure explain how you may get information and documents from the other parties and how the other parties may get information and documents from you.
 You should read Rules 26 through 37 and 45 now so that you understand how this works, and so that you can begin taking discovery in this case.

-The court expects both sides to follow Rules 26 through 37 and 45.
+The court expects all parties to follow Rules 26 through 37 and 45.
 You have no right to get information or documents to use in this case except in the way these rules say.
 For example Rule 26(b) says that you may discover evidence that is relevant to the claims or defenses in this lawsuit.
 You may not discover evidence that is not relevant.
 Rule 26(c) protects all parties from discovery requests that are annoying, oppressive, or too expensive or too much time to be worth it in this case.
-Defendants often object that discovery demands violate Rules 26(b) or 26(c), so it is important to make careful discovery requests that are aimed at getting the information and documents you really need for this lawsuit, and not aimed at getting other information and documents that you don't really need.
+It is important to make careful discovery requests that are aimed at getting the information and documents you really need for this lawsuit, and not aimed at getting other information and documents that you don't really need.

 Another reason that it is important to make careful discovery requests is because Rule 33(a) says that a party only may serve 25 interrogatories on his opponents.
-An interrogatory is a written question that you want the defendants to answer under oath.
-Even if you have lots of questions that you want the defendants to answer so that you can learn information about your claims, you cannot ask more than 25 questions unless the court gives you permission first.
+An interrogatory is a written question that you want the plaintiff to answer under oath.
+Even if you have lots of questions that you want the plaintiff to answer so that you can learn information relevant to this lawsuit, you cannot ask more than 25 questions unless the court gives you permission first.
 This court usually does not give either side permission to ask more than 25 interrogatories.
 That means you must use your 25 interrogatories to ask the most important questions.

-Sometimes the defendants do not object to a few extra interrogatories, and this court expects that the defendants and their attorney in their case will be reasonable.
-But the plaintiff should not count on obtaining answers to more than 25 interrogatories during this lawsuit.
+Sometimes a party does not object to a few extra interrogatories, and this court expects that all parties will be reasonable.
+But no party should not count on obtaining answers to more than 25 interrogatories during this lawsuit.

-Rule 34 allows you to ask the defendants to show you documents that are relevant to this lawsuit, but it does not require the defendants to make free photocopies of these documents for you.
-The court expects the defendants and their attorney to be reasonable when responding to document production requests.
-The best way for a plaintiff to obtain quick and complete disclosures from defendants is for the plaintiff to limit his document requests to the documents that he really needs to prepare his claims for summary judgment and for trial.
+Rule 34 allows you to ask the other parties to show you documents that are relevant to this lawsuit, but it does not require them to make free photocopies of these documents for you.
+The court expects all parties to be reasonable when responding to document production requests.
+The best way to obtain quick and complete disclosures from the other side is to limit document requests to the documents that you really needs to prepare for summary judgment and for trial.